tigerfarm/tigtaskrouterworker/README.md

 Agents will use their web browser, on their computer, to manage their status: offline, or available to accept calls.
 When they accept a call, TaskRouter will dial their TaskRouter worker phone number, to connect them to the caller.

-The instructions are located at this GitHub repository URL:
+The setup instructions are located at this GitHub repository URL:

 https://github.com/tigerfarm/tigtaskrouterworker

 Click [here](https://www.loom.com/share/f7b6cb45e12a439aaaef05affb714acb) for a video of me walking through the steps.

 Implementation requirements:
-- You will need a Twilio account.
-A free Trial account will work.
+- You will need a [Twilio account](http://twilio.com/console).
+A free Trial account will work for testing.
 - You will need an [Heroku account](https://heroku.com/) to host your application.
+A free account version will work for testing.
-- For testing, you will need at least 2 phone numbers.
-You can use two mobile phone numbers, one to be the caller, the other phone number for the worker (agent).
+- For testing, you will need at least 2 phone numbers; for example two mobile phone numbers: one to be the caller, the other phone number for the worker (agent).
 - Developer skills are not required, as the sample application is functional, as is.

 ### Configure your TaskRouter Workspace